unmaya/Girder/README.md

 ### just Css
 1. Include [girder.css](https://github.com/unmaya/Girder/blob/master/girder.css) in your project.

 2. Use the layout classes in your HTML to infinitely nest and splice content on your app as needed.
-[More examples and usage](http://ghost.fredmaya.com/getting-started-with-girder/).

 ### Using Sass / Scss
 Copy the Sass folder from this Repo.
 Or [download the source and example files](https://github.com/unmaya/Girder/archive/master.zip).
 You only need two things, the main settings file and the modules folder (everything else is optional):